Trade directory · Salem metro · Oregon

 Do I need a license to paint houses in Salem, Oregon?

-Yes, Oregon requires a Construction Contractors Board license for painting projects over $1000.
-You must pass business and trade exams and maintain insurance per CCB requirements.
+Yes, Oregon requires a Construction Contractors Board (CCB) license for painting jobs over $1000.
+This includes passing a business law exam and maintaining required insurance and bonding.

 Q/02